You are a refugee and want to study at FH JOANNEUM? We will show you how. Here is our how-to guide.

 We will try to support you with your application to study at FH JOANNEUM as much as possible.
-As an asylum seeker, you are exempt from paying tuition fees and we will also find a solution even if you do not have any documents.
+As a refugee, you are exempt from paying tuition fees.
+We will find a solution even if you do not have any documents.
 You can make an appointment with our Course Guidance team to discuss your situation and the opportunities on offer.
-As an international student, our engineering courses will also provide you with good job opportunities.
+As an international student, especially our engineering courses will provide you with good job opportunities.

-The first step is the same for anyone wishing to study at FH JOANNEUM: you need to apply to us.
-The application must conform with certain requirements.
+The first step is the same for anyone wishing to study at FH JOANNEUM: You need to apply to us.
+The application must meet certain requirements.
 Our blog article ‘How do I get in?’ explains what these requirements are.
 If you do not have the required documents or if your documents have not been translated or certified, you will also need to include the following: